 - Spring and Fall Day Camp are $125 and includes lunch.

 We are known for our good food!
 Click here for a sample menu.

 Do you have lifeguards?

 Yes.
 All of our lifeguards are either full-time staff or counselors who have completed lifeguard training at a recognized training facility.
 All lifeguards are also certified in First Aid and CPR.

 What if my child can’t swim?

 Not a problem.
 They can still enjoy pool time in the shallow end of the pool.
-All children must pass a swim test in order to swim in water that is over their head.
-In addition, depending on staff and camper numbers, we offer swimming as an activity (not the same as group swim time) in which your child may learn the basics of swimming.
+All children must pass a swim test to swim in water that is over their head.
+Also, depending on staff and camper numbers, we offer swimming as an activity (not the same as group swim time) in which your child may learn the basics of swimming.

 What if my child has a bedwetting problem?

 You and your child can be reassured that our counselors will do everything possible to be confidential and discreet.
 Extra bedding is made available to counselors if the situation arises.